 However, remember that you will have to type it out again to recall the variable.
-Unlike in many programming languages, variables in R are dynamically defined and redefined so we do not need to tell the interpreter how many values, their form (real, integer, etc.) or whether it is numeric or a character.
+Unlike in many programming languages, variables in S are dynamically defined and redefined so we do not need to tell the interpreter how many values, what type (real, integer etc) or whether it is numeric or a character.
 We can also redefine a variable simply by assigning it to a different function e.g.